elixir-europe/rdmkit/pages/national_resources/uk_resources.md

 contributors: [Munazah Andrabi, Robert Andrews, Nicola Soranzo, Kellie Snow, Sara Morsy, Branka Franicevic, Emma Karoune, Saskia Lawson-Tovey, Graham Parton]
 coordinators: [Robert Andrews, Munazah Andrabi]

-related_pages:
-  tool_assembly: []

 resources:
   - name: FAIRDOM-SEEK
-    description: A data Management Platform for organising, sharing and publishing research datasets, models, protocols, samples, publications and other research outcomes.
+    description: "A data Management Platform for organising, sharing and publishing research datasets, models, protocols, samples, publications and other research outcomes."
     how_to_access:
+    instance_of:
     related_pages:
-      tool_assembly: [<!---REPLACE THIS with the page ID of the tool_assembly pages that you want to list here as related pages--->]
       your_domain: [storage, metadata]
       your_role: [data manager, researcher]
-      your_tasks: []
     url: https://seek4science.org

   - name: DMPonline
-    description: DMPonline is a web-based tool that supports researchers to develop data management and sharing plans.
-It contains the latest funder templates and best practice guidelines to support users to create good quality DMPs.
+    description: "DMPonline is a web-based tool that supports researchers to develop data management and sharing plans.
+It contains the latest funder templates and best practice guidelines to support users to create good quality DMPs."
     how_to_access:
     instance_of: DMPRoadmap
     related_pages:
-      tool_assembly: []
-      your_domain: []
       your_role: [data manager, researcher]
       your_tasks: [DMP]
     url: https://dcc.ac.uk/dmponline

   - name: COPO
-    description: COPO is an open source data brokering platform that helps researchers annotate their data with metadata conforming to repository standards, and supports submission of data to a number of these public repositories
+    description: "COPO is an open source data brokering platform that helps researchers annotate their data with metadata conforming to repository standards, and supports submission of data to a number of these public repositories."
     how_to_access:
     instance_of:
     related_pages:
-      tool_assembly: []
-      your_domain: []
       your_role: [data manager, researcher]
       your_tasks: [metadata]
     url: https://www.earlham.ac.uk/copo

   - name: CyVerse UK
-    description: The CyVerse Data Store is a cloud-based storage space, accessible via the CyVerse Discovery Environment (DE), a virtual bioinformatics lab workbench, and developer APIs such as the AGAVE API.
-In the DE, users can share datasets and tools to analyse data with as many or as few people as they wish
+    description: "The CyVerse Data Store is a cloud-based storage space, accessible via the CyVerse Discovery Environment (DE), a virtual bioinformatics lab workbench, and developer APIs such as the AGAVE API.
+In the DE, users can share datasets and tools to analyse data with as many or as few people as they wish."
     how_to_access:
     instance_of:
     related_pages:
-      tool_assembly: []
-      your_domain: []
       your_role: [data manager, researcher]
       your_tasks: [metadata]
     url: https://cyverseuk.org/

   - name: FAIRsharing
-    description: A curated, informative and educational resource on data and metadata standards, inter-related to databases and data policies
+    description: "A curated, informative and educational resource on data and metadata standards, inter-related to databases and data policies."
     how_to_access:
     instance_of:
     related_pages:
-      tool_assembly: []
-      your_domain: []
       your_role: [data manager, researcher]
       your_tasks: [metadata]
     url: https://fairsharing.org/

   - name: ISA-tools
-    description: The open source ISA framework and tools help to manage an increasingly diverse set of life science, environmental and biomedical experiments that employing one or a combination of technologies.
+    description: "The open source ISA framework and tools help to manage an increasingly diverse set of life science, environmental and biomedical experiments that employing one or a combination of technologies."
     how_to_access:
     instance_of:
     related_pages:
-      tool_assembly: []
-      your_domain: []
       your_role: [data manager, researcher]
       your_tasks: [metadata]
     url: https://isa-tools.org/

   - name: Jisc Research data management toolkit
-    description: Guidance on the research data lifecycle that signposts resources from a wide range of organisations and websites
+    description: "Guidance on the research data lifecycle that signposts resources from a wide range of organisations and websites."
     how_to_access:
     instance_of:
     related_pages:
-      tool_assembly: []
-      your_domain: []
       your_role: [data manager, researcher]
       your_tasks: [metadata]
     url: https://www.jisc.ac.uk/guides/rdm-toolkit

   - name: Bioschemas
-    description: Bioschemas encourages the consistent use of markup to ease the consumption of the contained markup across many sites.
-This structured information then makes it easier to discover, collate, and analyse distributed resources
+    description: "Bioschemas encourages the consistent use of markup to ease the consumption of the contained markup across many sites.
+This structured information then makes it easier to discover, collate, and analyse distributed resources."
     how_to_access:
     instance_of:
     related_pages:
-      tool_assembly: []
-      your_domain: []
       your_role: [data manager, researcher]
       your_tasks: [metadata]
     url: https://bioschemas.org

   - name: Agrischema
-    description: Linked data schemas for the fields of agriculture, food, agri-business, plant biology
+    description: "Linked data schemas for the fields of agriculture, food, agri-business, plant biology."
     how_to_access:
     instance_of:
     related_pages:
-      tool_assembly: []
-      your_domain: []
       your_role: [data manager, researcher]
       your_tasks: [metadata]
     url: https://github.com/Rothamsted/agri-schemas

   - name: InterMine
-    description: InterMine integrates heterogenous data sources, making it easy to query and analyse data
+    description: "InterMine integrates heterogenous data sources, making it easy to query and analyse data."
     how_to_access:
     instance_of:
     related_pages:
-      tool_assembly: []
-      your_domain: []
       your_role: [data manager, researcher]
       your_tasks: [metadata]
     url: http://intermine.org/

 ---

 ## Introduction